GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (265).md

 **At Higher Tiers**: The benefits of casting at a higher tier are noted above.

 **Critical Failure**: You conjure the storm but find it a bit unforgiving.
 Roll 3 d4s.
 According to the element indicated, an attack is inflicted against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 Wind inflicts cold, lightning inflicts electric, thunder inflicts sonic, and tide inflicts force.

+#### Temporeality

+**Minimum Tier**: 6

+**Casting Time**: 40 actions

+**Range**: 30 yards

+**Duration**: Up to a number of hours equal to the spellcheck result muliplied by the spell's tier.

+**Effect**: You create a field in the shape of either a 25 yard sphere or a cube whose sides each equal 15 yards.
+All matter within that space, living and inanimate, is cutoff from space and time itself.
+In its relative position, there is only a hardened dark void which cannot be penetrated.
+Light does not reflect on it.
+Nothing inside can be perceived, for nothing anything technically exists.
+There is an unusual coldness within 25 yards of it, causing cold and fire attacks to have advantage on creatures within that are.
+Aditionally, spellchecks made within 50 yards of the space have disadvantage.

+If a creature would have been inside the space and too large to fit inside the space- they are shunted 1d20+spell tier yards away.
+A creature touching it receives a cold attack.
+If the attack roll is odd, it will also inflict a necrotic attack.

+A creature which can perceive the area of the spell for a minute or so can make a Spellcraft check with a DV of 16 to identify the nature of the area.
+A spellcraft check made by a creature that knows this spell automatically succeeds and one by a creature which knows the temporialysis spell has advantage.

+Gold of .999 purity and weighing at least 1.5 ounces per spell tier which is in contact with the area of the spell and electrified will dispell its effect.
+When the spell ends, by this effect or otherwise, everything that was inside will seem to be completely undisturbed from the moment the spell took effect.

+**At Higher Tiers**: When cast at 7th tier or greater, for each tier beyond minimum, you may choose one of the following;
+* The spell's area is increased by 1/3
+* The spell's range is increased by 1/3
+* The duration is doubled
+* The distance a creature is shunted is increased by [Magic] yards.

+**Critical Failure**: You disappear for a number of days equal to 1d12 per point of failure.
+When you return, you receive an unlisted attack which ignores armor for each day you had disappeared.
+A critical success by such an attack will inflict a point of spell sickness and an instance of archeblight.
+You are also dazed for a number of rounds equal to the spell's tier when you return.

 #### Temporialysis